 3. RESULTS

 3.1.
-Interannual variability of cumulative rainfall over the reference period 1991-202
+Interannual variability of cumulative rainfall over the reference period 1991-202?

 Despite a recovery in rainfall across the Sahel (Ozer and al., 2017), interannual precipitation variability has been exacerbated by climate change.
 Fig 2 illustrates the interannual variability of total annual rainfall over the 1991–2020 period within the study area, which encompasses the Maradi and Zinder regions in southeastern Niger.
 During this period, mean annual rainfall totals ranged from 196 mm in 2004 to 519 mm in 2020, with a climatological mean of 292 mm (Figure 2).
 Over these 30 years, only 8 years (27%) recorded totals above the average.
 Relative to the climatological mean, the study area experienced a deficit period from 1999 to 2006, with only one year (2003) showing a near-normal trend.
 The year 2020 was the wettest of the period, with a positive anomaly of 257 mm compared to the climatological mean and a 353 mm difference compared to the driest year.